adrien2p/medusa-extender/README.md

 ### Module

-And to wrap everything properly here is the module :package:
+the last step is to import everything in our module :package:

 ```typescript
 // modules/products/myModule.module.ts